semanticClimate/p/en/posts/oaweek_search.md

 ## unsupervised search

 When we don't know what the content is like or what we should search for, we use **unsupervised** search.
 "Tell me the most important terms in this document", "which documents are most similar to each other".
-We use Natura
+We use NLP tools to identify tokens (words, phrases and sentences) and parse them (e.g. finding parts of speech (PoS tagging)).
+A common ML approach is to measure the lexical or linguistic distance (similarity) between tokens and create clusters of tokens.
+(To understand clustering create an [OpenKnowledgeMap](https://openknowledgemaps.org) which analyses Open Access documents).

+## Toolkits and material

+Over the last 10-20 yeards there has been a huge increase in cutting-edge Open NLP tools: wordlists, parsers, ML tools.
+These exist in most common languages (Java, C++, R); here we use Python which is very comprehensive (and often wraps the C++ or Java tools).
+Most of the functionality is in `nltk` or `spaCy` and these can be automatically called from our tool `docanalysis` (created by Shweata N Hegde).
+(Think of `nltk` , `spaCy` as components (gearbox, wheels) and
+`docanalysis` as a finished vehicle).
+There are more than 50 components in our tools all of which are automatically loaded/installed into your machine or Colab.
+These components provide different ways of searching; an example is abbreviations

+## abbreviations

+(more later)